 Levodopa changes.
 Your doctor may suggest that you change the amount of medicine you take or how often you take it.
 That way you can get enough of the drug to control Parkinson’s symptoms, but not so much that it triggers dyskinesia.
 Sometimes just a small change can make a big difference.

 Try other medications.
 Other types of Parkinson’s medicines, including dopamine agonists, COMT inhibitors, or MAO-B inhibitors, may help you prevent or at least delay dyskinesia.
 Doctors sometimes prescribe them instead of levodopa or in addition to it.
 Although these drugs are less likely to cause movement issues, they often cause other symptoms, like nausea and hallucinations.
+They may also prescibe amantadine and clozapine.

 Ease your stress.
 Stress can make dyskinesia worse, so try to find ways to relax.
 You may want to try massage or yoga, read a book, or talk to a friend.
 See what works for you.
 When you find something that helps you stay calm, try to make it part of your everyday routine.